 We may also pass on your contact details to our associates.
 The only circumstance for this would be so that they can contact you directly when acting on our behalf to deliver a service to you.
 They each have data security, use and retention policies of their own which meet our standards.

 Make sure our site is properly designed to best suit your browser and device.

 Reply to you with information you’ve asked us for.

-Contact clients and those opted in to our Friends List with information about our services, promotional offers, company news and hints & tips.
+Contact clients with information about our services, promotional offers, company news and hints & tips.

-Make sure we don’t send information about our services, promotional offers, company news and hints & tips to those who are not currently opted in to our Friends List.
+Make sure we don’t send information about our services, promotional offers, company news and hints & tips to those who are not currently opted in.

 Carry out any contractual duties we have with you.

 Keep you informed of any changes we’re making to our services or terms which may affect you or be of interest to existing clients.